Shlomo Haliva: Murders of Leonor Ben Lulu and Irit Yaakovi

 In 1976, when he was arrested on suspicion of rape, Haliva was questioned in regard to the rape-murders of two women, Leonor Ben Lulu and Irit Yaakovi.

 Ben Lulu was 24 years old when she disappeared on January 23, 1976, while hitchhiking at the Arlozorov Junction (now Namir Road) in Tel Aviv on her way back home to Tiberias, where her family were celebrating her nephew's birthday.
 That Friday, employees of the Egged bus company were on strike, and there were no buses that travelled from Tel Aviv to Tiberias.
-On February 17, Ben Lulu's body was found in an eucalyptus grove near Netanya.
+On February 17, Ben Lulu's body was found in a eucalyptus grove near Netanya.
 She had been undressed, raped and then redressed, except for her shoes, which were left next to the body.
 Her killer had suffocated her to death with her own scarf and a hairbrush from her handbag, which he tightened around her neck.
 Her watch, ring and purse were missing from the crime scene.

 Yaakovi, 23, disappeared on October 26, 1975, after leaving Haifa to travel to the Maagan Michael kibbutz where she lived.
 Her body was found on November 2 in an avocado orchard near the Maagan Michael Junction, naked and in a state of advanced decay, with severe skull fractures sustained after being raped.

 Haliva confessed to killing Leonor Ben Lulu, with investigators claiming that he provided an accurate description of the body's location, but wrongfully claimed that he had buried it, which was untrue.
-The prosecution ruled that his confession was inadmissable, with Shlomo himself later claiming that he had confessed under duress.
+The prosecution ruled that his confession was inadmissible, with Shlomo himself later claiming that he had confessed under duress.
 Ben Lulu's brother, a policeman at the time, said he thought it was him nonetheless.